Work visa changes coming into effect on 7 October 2019

 If you already hold a Silver Fern Job Search Visa, don’t worry – you are not affected by the closure and your visa conditions stay the same.
 You can also still apply for a Silver Fern Practical Experience Work Visa.

 More changes coming in the next two years

 The New Zealand Minister of Immigration has announced their intention to introduce a number of other changes from now until 2021.
 The biggest change is INZ’s intention to replace six existing work visas with one new temporary work visa.

 You can read more about all the planned changes on our blog.

 Get in touch if you need assistance with your visa application

 As emigration to new Zealand becomes more and more complex, let us guide you through the best options for your visa application.

 If you are serious about emigrating and are ready to talk, you can book your formal assessment with one of our licensed emigration advisers.

-Book your telephone consultation here.
-You’ll get an email from one of our team members explaining the next steps.
+Book your consultation call here.
+You’ll get an email from our advisor explaining the next steps.